rodneyshupe/Cookbook/Recipes/Sides/FrenchFries.rst

 Notes
 -----

-Flavoring the oil with bacon fat (optional) gives the fries a mild meaty flavor.
+Flavouring the oil with bacon fat (optional) gives the fries a mild meaty flavour.
 It is best to use peanut oil for frying, but vegetable or canola oil can be substituted.